The stochastic primitive equations with non-isothermal turbulent pressure: Physical derivations

-Let us conclude this remark by noticing that if one considers $\stocgrav_n$ such that $\stocgrav_n^3=\stocgrav_n^3(t,\om,x_{\h},\varepsilon^{-1}x_3)$, then the stochastic hydrostatic approximation eventually lead to $x_3$-dependent $\ktwon$'s.
-However, to the authors' opinion, the latter choice does not seem physically relevant.
-Indeed, in the spirit of Boussinesq approximations, one wants to obtain a reduced model from the Navier-Stokes equations by neglecting detailed information about the vertical dynamics and this is in contrast with the rescaling of the vertical direction, which increases the effect of the vertical dynamics on the limiting SPDEs as $\lim_{\varepsilon\to 0}\|\stocgrav_n^3(t,x_{\h},\varepsilon^{-1}\cdot)\|_{C^{\alpha}(0,\varepsilon)}= \infty$ for all $\alpha>0$.
-To the authors' knowledge, in the literature there is no derivation of the primitive equations with $x_3$-dependent coefficients and therefore we cannot compare our situation with known results.
+Let us conclude by noticing that, if in the above argument, one assumes $k_n(t,\om,x_{\h},x_3)=K_n^3(t,\om,x_{\h},\varepsilon^{-1}x_3)$ for some mapping $K_n$ on $\R_+\times \O\times \Dom_1$, then the stochastic hydrostatic approximation eventually leads to $x_3$-dependent $\ktwon$'s.
+However, in the authors' opinion, the latter choice does not seem physically relevant.
+Indeed, in the spirit of Boussinesq approximations, one wants to obtain a reduced model from the Navier-Stokes equations by neglecting detailed information about the vertical dynamics, and this is in contrast to the rescaling of the vertical direction, which increases the effect of the vertical dynamics on the limiting SPDEs as $\lim_{\varepsilon\to 0}\| K_n^3(x_\h,\varepsilon^{-1}\cdot)\|_{C^{\alpha}(0,\varepsilon)}= \infty$ for all $\alpha>0$ and $x_\h\in \Tor^2$ even if $K_n$ is smooth.
+To the authors' knowledge, in the literature, there is no derivation of the primitive equations with $x_3$-dependent coefficients, and therefore we cannot compare our situation with known results.

 We conclude this remark by highlighting that in Section \ref{s:intermediate_estimate} we show that the $x_3$-independence of $\ktwon$ allows us to obtain a meaningful splitting of the stochastic primitive equations \eqref{eq:primitive_full} in terms of the \emph{barotropic} and \emph{baroclinic modes}, whose relevance is commented in Remark \ref{r:phi_independence} below. \end{remark}